jrpool/jsonresume-theme-a11y/README.md

 #### Theme format

 If you want to use **only** this theme and you don’t yet have a résumé in the `jsonresume` format, you can author a file directly in this theme’s format.
 That format is described below.
-It is also illustrated by the sample source files in the `docs/samples` directory.
+It is also illustrated by the sample source files containing `a11y` in their names, located in the `docs/samples` directory.
 If you find it easier, you can start with one of the sample files and replace its information with yours.

 ### Conversion and generation